krakenjs/krakenjs.github.io/_posts/2016-03-16-announcing-construx-development-middleware.md

 layout: blog
 ---

-Previously, our development "hot reloading" solution for all technologies (dust, less, sass, etc) was built entirely into a single module, [kraken-devtools](https://github.com/krakenjs/kraken-devtools).
+Previously, our development JIT-compile solution for all technologies (dust, less, sass, etc) was built entirely into a single module, [kraken-devtools](https://github.com/krakenjs/kraken-devtools).
 Over time, it became obvious that a single module attempting to support all the different types and versions of file transformations was unmanageable.

-[`construx-*` modules](https://www.npmjs.com/search?q=construx) have been available for a few months now, and if you use the latest version of the [`generator-kraken`](https://www.npmjs.com/package/generator-kraken), you will get an application which uses them.
+[`construx-*` modules](https://www.npmjs.com/search?q=construx) have been available for a few months now.
+All of our example applications have been upgraded to construx.
+And if you use the latest version of the [`generator-kraken`](https://www.npmjs.com/package/generator-kraken), you will get an application which uses them.
 For example, generating the following application:

 ```bash
 LM-SJN-00872356:krakex medelman$ yo kraken myFreshKrakenApp